 Brandon has been singing and performing since the age of 5, and it comes as no surprise being the grandson and son of musicians.
-His Grandfather played fiddle and sang in Bluegrass bands throughout the 30’s & 40’s, and his Father is an avid banjo and guitar player.
+His Grandfather played fiddle and sang in Bluegrass bands throughout the 30ís & 40ís, and his Father is an avid banjo and guitar player.
 This musical environment growing up fueled his desire for the spotlight.
-There’s no question Brandon was destined to be a performer and songwriter.
+Thereís no question Brandon was destined to be a performer and songwriter.
 Itís in his blood.

-While in High School, he spent hours playing in bands and learning the ins and outs of the performing scene.
-In 1997 while in school at Oklahoma State University, Brandon teamed up with Jordan Doolen and Kit Nowlin to form the rock band Twelve Pearls.
-The band would span 8 years, 2 albums, and countless numbers of tour dates and fans around the world.
-Not to mention sharing the stage with bands such as Cross Canadian Ragweed, The All-American Rejects, Hinder, and Robby Krieger of the Doors just to name a few.
-Music has always been a passion for Brandon, and in 2000, he graduated with a Bachelor’s Degree in Music and Business Administration from Oklahoma City University.
+In High School, he spent hours playing in bands and learning the ins and outs of the performing scene.
+While in school at Oklahoma State University, Brandon teamed up with Jordan Doolen and Kit Nowlin to form the rock band Twelve Pearls.
+The band would span 8 years, 2 albums, and a countless number of tour dates and fans around the world.
+Not to mention sharing the stage with bands such as Cross Canadian Ragweed, The All-American Rejects, Hinder, Robby Krieger of the Doors, and many more.
+Music has always been a passion for Brandon, and in 2000, he graduated with a Bachelorís Degree in Music and Business Administration from Oklahoma City University.

 One of the places that shaped his sound is playing several years on the legendary "Strip" in Stillwater, OK.
 Playing with Twelve Pearls as well as acoustic shows on the Strip opened up a world of music.
 The Stillwater music scene embraced every type of musician and allowed Brandon to grow musically and hone his performance skills.
 It was in this scene that Brandon met Steve Rice and together they began performing a weekly acoustic show at the Wormy Dog in Stillwater.

 In September of 2009, Brandon decided to step out on his own and part ways with No Justice.
-There’s no sign of slowing down anytime soon for him though as he’s just released his first solo CD titled "The Good Times" on June 14, 2011.
-Brandon has been performing acoustic shows around Oklahoma & Texas, and is currently out on the road with a full band to promote his CD.
-He's shared the stage with Adam Hood, Mama Sweet, Johnny Cooper, Jason Eady, Chad Sullins, Bobby Duncan, Mike Mancy, Brison Bursey, Joey Green, Scott Evans, The Red Dirt Rangers, Zach Walther, Eli Young Band, George Devore, Stoney Larue, Bleu Edmondson, and many more.
-Checkout Brandon’s tour schedule at www.brandonjacksonmusic.com, and look for him at a venue near you.
+He released his first solo CD titled "The Good Times" on June 14, 2011.
+Brandon has been performing acoustic & full band shows around Oklahoma, Kansas, & Texas to promote his CD.
+He's currently working on his next studio album to be released in the near future.
+He's shared the stage with Eli Young Band, Turnpike Troubadours, The Damn Quails, Stoney Larue, Brandon Jenkins, Adam Hood, Johnny Cooper, Chad Sullins, The Red Dirt Rangers, & Jason Eady just to name a few.
+Checkout Brandonís tour schedule at www.brandonjacksonmusic.com, and look for him at a venue near you.